 Students develop their critical reading and writing skills by completing at least one Writing-in-the-discipline (WID) course, preferably in the major.
 In fact, 67% of 2012 graduates took more than one and as many as six WID courses.
 WID courses have an average cap of sixteen, allowing professors to provide focused attention on students' writing.

-Learning Goals for Writing Intensive Courses
+Learning Goals for Writing-in-the-Discipline Courses

-1. Students will identify and demonstrate discipline-specific writing conventions.2.
-Students will understand that writing is a recursive process and develop an effective writing process.
+- Students will understand that writing is a recursive process and develop an effective writing process.

-Competencies Associated with Writing Intensive Learning Goals
+Competencies Associated with Writing-in-the-Discipline Learning Goals

 The expectation is that competencies listed below will be modified and adapted to fit the intellectual traditions and discourse styles of the various disciplines.